kort1k/ieee_ml/README.md

 Instructions for 2018 IEEE Machine Learning Workshop attendees.
 ---------------------------------------------------------------
+If you are attending day 2 of workshop to do interactive programming exercsises, you must prepare the laptop with the setup in advance before the workshop based on the following instructions.

 WiFi and Power Sockets
 ---------------------------------------
-1. There is no WiFi nor power socket available for attendees in the auditorium.
+1. There is no WiFi and no power sockets available for attendees in TI auditorium.
 Please bring a fully charged laptop.
-On day-2, your laptop should last atleast for 2 hours for the interactive exercises.
+Espcially on day-2, your laptop should last atleast for 2 hours for the interactive exercises.

 (We have limited WiFi connectivity and access to power sockets in the auditorium-this is mainly for 5 course volunteers who would be helping the attendees.)